AS and A-level Psychology specification updates for first AS exams in 2026 and A-level in 2027

 • Questionnaire construction, including use of open and closed questions; design of interviews.

-• Variables: manipulation and control of variables, including independent, dependent, extraneous, confounding; operationalisation of variables.
+• Variables: manipulation and control of variables, including independent, dependent, extraneous; operationalisation of variables.

-• Control: random allocation and counterbalancing, randomisation and standardisation.
+• Control: random allocation and counterbalancing, randomisation, standardisation and control groups.

 • Demand characteristics and investigator effects.